Minimum wages in changing labour markets - Mindestlöhne in sich verändernden Arbeitsmärkten

 Antonella Rocca, Parthenope University of Naples

-Antonella Rocca: Effects of minimum wage on rates of youth not in employment, education or training (NEET) in Europe DownloadLinkMeta
+Antonella Rocca: Effects of minimum wage on rates of youth not in employment, education or training (NEET) in Europe (PDF, 699KB, File meet accessibility standards)

 The German Minimum Wage: Countering the Wage and Employment Gap between Natives and Migrants?